-IRish Harps for Traditional and historical music Harp and Early Keyboard Repair and Restoration
+Harps for Traditional & Early music Harp & Early Keyboard Repair & Restoration

 Harp No. 64, 2014, after the Castle Otway harp, now at Trinity College, Dublin IE